Excerpted and adapted from "When the Beat is Off," Stroke Connection January/February 2004 (Last science update April 2014)

 The heart has four chambers.
 The bottom two, called the ventricles, are thick, powerful pumps that force blood back into circulation.

-- The upper two, the atria, serve as collecting chambers for the returning blood.
+- The upper two, the atria, serve as collecting chambers for the returning blood from the lungs.

 - The muscles of the atria are not thick because the atria only transport the blood to the ventricles next door.